tmnarine/techml/rpi/spigotpi/README.md

 ### Assertions

 Asserting is a technique where a programmer can quickly see if the code is producing the right answer.
-In the following ```for``` loop we check to make sure our result matches the well known PI value that is available on the web.
+In the following ```for``` loop we check to make sure our result matches the well known Pi value that is available on the web.

 ```Python
     for i in range(0, check_len-1):